Eastern Province women's cricket team

 The Eastern Province women's cricket team is the women's representative cricket team for parts of the South African region of Eastern Cape.
-They compete in the Women's Provincial Programme and the CSA Women's Provincial T20 Competition.
+They compete in the CSA Women's One-Day Cup and the CSA Women's T20 Challenge.

 History

 Eastern Province Women first appeared in the Simon Trophy in the 1953–54 season, playing in the tournament until the 1963–64 season.
 They next appeared in the Women's Inter-Provincial Trophy in 1996–97, and have played in the tournament ever since.
 Their best finish came in the 2003–04 season, when they reached the final, but lost to Boland by 64 runs.
 They currently compete in the second tier of the competition.

 They have also competed in the CSA Women's Provincial T20 Competition since its inception in 2012–13.
 They achieved their best finish in 2013–14, topping Group B to qualify for the knockout stages.
 However, they lost both the semi-final and the third-place play-off to finish fourth overall.